pbs-assess/pacea/README.md

     [populations.html](http://htmlpreview.github.io/?https://github.com/pbs-assess/pacea/blob/main/vignettes/populations.html)
     vignette.

-## Brief examples of some questions that can be quickly investigated
+## Brief examples of some questions that can be quickly visualised (see vignettes for full details)

 **How does this year’s sea surface temperature (red curve) in West Dixon Entrance compare to previous years, based on the buoy there?**